Healthy Ageing Conference

 PhD, MSc, GDPH, Cert Integrative Medicine

-Associate Professor Dr Karin Ried is the Director of Research at the National Institute of Integrative Medicine (NIIM), Melbourne, Victoria.
-A/Prof Ried is Adjunct Associate Professor at Torrens University, Australia and Honorary Visiting Research Fellow at The University of Adelaide, South Australia.
-A/Prof Ried has more than 20 years’ experience ...View More
+Associate Professor Dr Karin Ried is Director of Research at the National Institute of Integrative Medicine (NIIM), Melbourne, Victoria.
+Dr Ried is Adjunct Associate Professor at Torrens University, Australia and Honorary Associate Professor at The University of Adelaide, South Australia.
+A/Prof Ried has more than 25 years’ experience in medical and ...View More

-ACNEM’s Healthy Ageing Conference is made accessible from the comfort of your own home on Saturday 12th and 19th of June.
+ACNEM’s Healthy Ageing Conference is made accessible from the comfort of your own home.

-With an incredible line up of both local and international speakers, ACNEM’s 2021 Healthy Ageing Conference offers an incredible agenda and opportunities for both members and non members.
+With an incredible line up of both local and international speakers, ACNEM’s 2021 Healthy Ageing Conference offers a jam-packed agenda on all things healthy ageing.

 WHAT YOU GET: